Sequential Network Design: Introduction

 \section{Introduction}

-Network economics focuses on studying the impact of interaction topology on social welfare.
-One relevant question, which echoes the central theme of economics, is the optimal allocation of network links as resources.
-Compared to normal scarce resources, network links have two distinguishing features.
-On one hand, links between each pair of nodes exert externalities far more complex than linear spillover effects, making their allocation a systematic engineering problem.
-On the other hand, some types of networks can not be formed at once due to limited capacity, and network links need time to be built.
-For instance, a single road connecting separated villages has to be built over several years; relationships also need time and other resources to cultivate and maintain in order to be mature enough to transmit peer effects or social capital.
-The fact that network links take a long time to form lays the key foundation for empirical analysis of peer effects in social networks.
-These analyses include both the study of exogenous shocks to derive clear identification and random controlled trials to compare different ways of subsidies or interventions (targeting v.s. randomly choosing).
-The main assumption underlying these exercises is that the network structure stays fixed within a given period, backed by the reasoning we mentioned.
-Empiricists have also provided evidence to justify their approach.
-However, the social planner has to take into account the welfare generated during the lengthy periods of network formation.
-Therefore, designing the dynamic network formation path, instead of just the final formed network, should be more relevant within these settings.
+Network economics examines how interaction topologies influence social welfare.
+A central question in this field is the optimal allocation of network links as resources.
+Unlike conventional scarce resources, network links exhibit two distinctive characteristics.
+First, links between pairs of nodes generate externalities that are far more complex than linear spillover effects, making their allocation a systematic and intricate engineering problem.
+Second, many types of networks cannot be formed instantaneously due to capacity constraints, as network links require time to develop.
+For example, constructing a road to connect isolated villages may take years, while relationships need time and resources to mature before they can effectively transmit peer effects or social capital.
+This temporal dimension of network formation underpins empirical analyses of peer effects in social networks, which often rely on studies of exogenous shocks for clear identification or randomized controlled trials comparing different intervention strategies.
+These studies generally assume that network structures remain fixed within observation periods, an assumption supported by empirical evidence.
+However, social planners must consider the welfare generated throughout the entire network formation process, not just the welfare associated with the final network structure.
+As a result, designing the dynamic network formation path, rather than focusing solely on the end-state, becomes particularly relevant in these contexts.